open-cli-tools/concurrently/README.md

 General
   -m, --max-processes          How many processes should run at once.
-                               Exact number or a percent of CPUs available (for example "50%").
+                               New processes only spawn after all restart tries of a process.
-                               New processes only spawn after all restart tries of a process.                            [string] -n, --names                  List of custom names to be used in prefix template.
+                               Exact number or a percent of CPUs available (for example "50%")                           [string] -n, --names                  List of custom names to be used in prefix template.
                                Example names: "main,browser,server"     [string]